shoes/shoesrb.com/_posts/2014-05-10-shoes-4pre1-release.md

  installation problems that were hard to fix.

 shoes 4 is a united effort of the community to make shoes easy and fun again.
+ The primary purpose is to re-implement the functionality shoes3 offered, improving features and squashing bugs along the way while making it easily runnable on every operating system again.
 Also it's an all ruby rewrite - no C or Java code - just ruby.
 Easy to maintain.
 Easy to contribute!
 It has been in the making for almost 2 years now.